rasendubi/blog/posts/2015-11-30-bkernel-a-rust-operating-system.md

 - You can't have size of type at compile-time.

     Currently, I just call a function every time I need size of type.
-This has no performance cost as compiler inlines eveything, but that bloats the code and makes it less readable (and less writable as well).
+This has no performance cost as compiler inlines everything, but that bloats the code and makes it less readable (and less writable as well).

 - Ok, there is almost nothing you can do at compile-time.